Foyin/NearbyApp/README.md

 # NearbyApp
+A route/trip planner CRUD app frontend.
+Users can explore a map of an area, save locations of interest, save a group nearby locations to saved locations, plot a route on the map between two locations and save it, and save a group of nearby routes that are close to a specific saved location

-A route/trip planner CRUD app frontend made using: TypeScript, ReactJS, SASS, Cognito (user authentication and authorization), AWS Location service, AWS Amplify
+Made using: TypeScript, ReactJS, SASS,  Mapbox GLJs, AWS Cognito, AWS Location service, AWS Amplify, Server Side Rendering, AWS codeCommit
 Note: This is just a snapshot of the latest development environment.
 Production code in private repo

 [Live Demo](https://development.d1kzsfeau1uesc.amplifyapp.com/)